 Why would you do that?
 It would take all night and day to roast enough pumpkins to get two cans of pumpkin puree… Good Lord.
 Just buy the canned pumpkin.
 It’s only once a year!

-Can I Bake this Cake in a Sheet Pan?
+Can I Bake Cinderella Cake in a Sheet Pan?

 - 2 cups sugar

 - 2 cups canned pumpkin

 - 1 cup oil

 - 2 teaspoons cinnamon